skip to content

 You can then use the ‘Refine my results’ options:

-For some theses you may find 2 or more entries.
+For some theses you may find two or more entries.
 For example, Dame Jocelyn Bell Burnell’s thesis is available as a physical and digital copy.
-If you click on the green ‘Online access’ button it will take you straight to the Apollo entry.
+If you click on the green ‘Online access’ button it will take you straight to the digital copy on Apollo.

 To request the Library Storage Facility copy you will need to login to iDiscover so that the blue ‘Request’ button appears.

-Deliveries can take up to 2 days to arrive at the Library and there are no collections/deliveries at the weekend.
+Deliveries can take up to 2 days to arrive at the Library and there are no deliveries at the weekend.

 For further information see the Library Storage Facility LibGuide.